MY STORY: LIFE IS SHORT...GET TO LIVING!

 Life's deadliest 'diseases' we're ALL at-risk for...
 The most terminal diseases of all.

 I am living proof of the incredible power fear, worry, insecurity, self-doubt, guilt, shame, and unworthiness can hold over us.
 They hold so many of us back from living fully and realizing our potential and we don’t even know it.
+Too many of us are not really living our lives because we are living our fears instead.
 They cause us to unknowingly self-sabotage our relationships, our dreams and essentially our lives.
 They can make us feel powerless and unworthy.
 They are some of life's cruelest and deadliest 'diseases' we're ALL at-risk for.
 And they infect our entire life!
 They slowly kill our confidence, our courage, our hopes, our dreams, our potential, our worthiness, our love and our joy.
 They are LIFE'S MOST TERMINAL DISEASES because they stop us from fully living and they cause us to cut our own lives short!
 As short as life already is, we make it even shorter by wasting so much of our precious and limited time on self-defeating, self-limiting beliefs like fear, worry, regret, disappointment, procrastination, doubt, guilt, shame.
 Too many of us are not living our life because we're living our fears and unhealthy emotions.
 If we don’t address our mental blocks and obstacles, unresolved hurts, and past issues, our self-sabotaging patterns continue to repeat themselves.
 (Did I mention it took me 10 years to feel worthy and courageous enough to marry my husband?!)
 Most of us are carrying around heavy things that weigh us down, hold us back and rob of us of joy and life.
 Before we can move forward, we need to process our negative emotions that get in the way of living life fully.
 Most of us try to avoid facing pain, but pain has to be processed to be healed.
 If we don’t heal our pain, we will spend the rest of our lives running from it—hiding, avoiding, distracting or even numbing ourselves.
 Ignoring it and hiding it won't make it go away.
 Believe me, I tried that.
 We have to feel our feelings and release them instead of recycling them over and over like I did all those years, otherwise they will turn into something more--insecurity, shame, bitterness, resentment, anxiety, depression, anger issues, lack of confidence and worthiness...the list goes on.
 Holding onto our hurt can have devastating lifelong effects.
 We will spend the rest of our lives just trying to 'get through life' instead of fully living our life.
 I used to think that not showing our pain was a sign of strength.
 I’ve since learned that anyone can hide, but facing challenges head on and working through them is the real strength.
 We’re not fully living our life when we’re hiding from it.
 By healing the pain of the past, we bring ourselves back to life!

 I now know that life's most terminal diseases are actually the ones in our own mind because they stop us from fully living.